 Today's News, Yesterday's History

 The things I feel, think, and enjoy...all wrapped up in my favourite words.

 Bringing you love through spirit!

-Science Fiction mysteries from EJ Jackson
+Science Fiction from EJ Jackson

 Paranormal Author, Artist & Empath.
 Follow Sheila on Twitter, Facebook & Instagram! @sheilareneeparker

 Design | Publishing | Photography | Art